HarshGoutam/HarshGoutam/README.md

 - 👋 Hi, I’m @HarshGoutam
-- CSE Junior at Indian Institute of Information Technology, Bhopal
+- CSE undergrad at Indian Institute of Information Technology, Bhopal
 - 👀 I’m interested in Competetive Programming, iOS, AI, ML, Android
 - 📫 How to reach me -https://www.linkedin.com/in/harsh-goutam-39997521a